 Issue: White balance and colored lights

 Thankfully, this one is unlikely to impact most people.
-According to a Reddit post, which has been picked up by a few sites, the Pixel 4 camera has an issue with colored lights where it seems to be trying to fix a shot with extreme color and ends up turning it into a different, inaccurate color.
+According to a Reddit post, which was picked up by a few sites, the Pixel 4 camera has an issue with colored lights where it seems to be trying to fix a shot with extreme color and ends up turning it into a different, inaccurate color.
 There’s also a thread at Google’s support forum asking for manual white balance control to be brought back.
 There’s no fix for this, but Google may make adjustments that roll out in future updates.
 Heavy emphasis here on “may,” since this has been an issue for months.

 - The issue isn’t present in the RAW image files, so open up the camera app and go to the settings, then tap Advanced and toggle on RAW+JPEG control.
 This will save the RAW file separately and you can export it and work on it on your PC or use an app like Snapseed on your Pixel 4.